 - The Japanese fight at Jitra and win.
 Within the first 100 hours, they have achieved control of the air, control of the sea and started to dominate on the land.

 - Yamashita pushes aggressively south down Malaya.
-A series of major withdrawals continue.
+A series of major withdrawals continue for the Allies.
 He leapfrogs down the Western coast of Malaya outflanking the Allies out of prepared defences.

-- The Battle of Muar is fought and lost and significant casualties are suffered by the Allies.
+- The Battle of Muar is fought and the Allies suffer significant casualties.

 - The situation is so bad in the air that unarmed flying club planes are used for recon.